 The Access Rules shall expire after the effective date of the common rules for access to transmission systems drafted together with other Baltic natural gas transmission system operators, and the TSO shall announce about the change of these rules in accordance with the procedure laid down in paragraph 195 of the Rules.

-Issues not regulated by the Access Rules and the Balancing Rules shall be settled according to the Law on Natural Gas, the Law on the Liquefied Natural Gas Terminal of the Republic of Lithuania, the Description of the Procedure for the Supply of the Necessary Quantity of the Liquefied Natural Gas Terminal and for the Natural Gas Consumption Capacity, the Civil Code of the Republic of Lithuania, and legal acts of direct application regulating natural gas sector of the European Union.
+Issues not regulated by the Access Rules and the Balancing Rules shall be settled according to the Law on Natural Gas, the Law on the Liquefied Natural Gas Terminal of the Republic of Lithuania, the Description of the Procedure for the Supply of the Necessary Quantity of the Liquefied Natural Gas Terminal and for the Natural Gas Consumption Capacity, the Civil Code of the Republic of Lithuania, implementing legislation and legal acts of direct application regulating natural gas sector of the European Union.

+The provisions of the Access Rules governing the allocation of green gas injected into distribution systems to a virtual green gas entry point shall only apply where such a possibility is provided for in the legal acts.

+All provisions of the Access Rules shall apply from 1 January 2022.

+The transitional period shall be the gas year period from 7.00 a.m. on 1 January 2022 to 7.00 a.m. on 1 October 2022.

 APPENDIXES